Adelaide Carrot (F1 Hybrid 65 Days)

-Dutch hybrid is used exclusively for producing those attractive baby carrots that command such a premium price at the market.
-An early, cylindrical, bright orange, coreless carrot that grows to about 3 1/2” for harvest, Adelaide retains its remarkably sweet flavor for quite a while.
-Use raw, in salads, for pickling, & stir fries.
-300 seeds
+The Adelaide Carrot is a Dutch hybrid, used exclusively for producing those attractive baby carrots that command such a premium price at the market.
+An early, cylindrical, bright orange, the core-less carrot that grows to about 3 1/2” for harvest.
+The Adelaide Carrot retains its remarkably sweet flavor for quite a while.
+Use raw, in salads, for pickling, & stir-fries.

-Tips- Use a row cover helps to maintain moisture for germination.
-Carrots prefer a loose soil, free of rubble.
-If your soil is heavy with clay, use the shorter varieties.
-Keep well weeded and cover any exposed carrot with soil to prevent greening.
+Tips: Using a row cover helps to maintain moisture for germination.
+The Adelaide Carrot prefers loose soil, free of rubble.
+Use the shorter varieties for heavy soils.
+Keep well-weeded and cover any exposed carrot with soil or mulch to prevent greening.
 An excess of nitrogen in the soil causes the roots to become hairy.